Eat 30 different fruits and vegetables, nuts, seeds and herbs a week

 Good vs. Bad Microbes

-A plant-rich diet fosters the proliferation of beneficial microbes while displacing harmful ones.
+A plant-rich diet promotes the growth of beneficial microbes while reducing the presence of harmful ones.
 Beneficial microbes thrive on a diverse array of plant fibres, generating anti-inflammatory compounds that support gut health and lower the risk of heart disease.
 Conversely, detrimental microbes thrive on ultra-processed foods, contributing to the production of harmful substances that can increase inflammation and cardiovascular risks.
 Prioritizing whole, plant-based foods in your diet promotes the growth of beneficial microbes, thereby reducing inflammation and bolstering overall health, which in turn lowers the risk of heart disease and other chronic conditions.

 Research and Evidence

-Studies like the American Gut Project have shown that plant variety, rather than diet type, is crucial for a healthy microbiome.
-Those who consume 30 different plants weekly have a higher diversity of gut microbes and are less likely to harbor antibiotic resistance genes.
-This plant diversity is linked to reduced risks of chronic diseases such as obesity, diabetes, and heart disease.
-Other large studies have confirmed these findings, highlighting the importance of plant diversity and healthy eating for gut health and overall well-being.
+A diversity of different vegetables, fruits, herbs, nuts and seeds for well beingStudies, such as the American Gut Project, have shown that plant variety, rather than diet type, is crucial for a healthy microbiome.
+Those who consume 30 different plants weekly have a higher diversity of gut microbes and are less likely to harbour antibiotic-resistance genes.
+This plant diversity is associated with a reduced risk of chronic diseases, including obesity, diabetes, and heart disease.
+Other extensive studies have confirmed these findings, underscoring the importance of plant diversity and a healthy diet for maintaining gut health and overall well-being.

 Challenges with Traditional Recommendations